![]() |

 \[\mathbf{G} = (\boldsymbol\psi^\textrm{T},\boldsymbol\phi)_\Omega\]

-In MoFEM, we do not implement time discretization algorithms unless we like to do something novel and non-standard, and we would rather recommend implementing such an algorithm using PETSc time solver shell rather directly in MoFEM.
+In MoFEM, we do not implement time discretization algorithms unless we would like to do something novel and non-standard, and we would rather recommend implementing such an algorithm using PETSc time solver shell rather than doing so directly in MoFEM.
 Detailed description of how to use time solver (TS) in PETSc can be found in link, see chapter 6.

 The constructions of time discretized problem are managed transparently for the user.
 If you are interested in details, see MoFEM::TsCtx class and auxiliary functions like MoFEM::TsSetIFunction, MoFEM::TsSetIJacobian and MoFEM::TsMonitorSet.
 Those functions are called by the discrete manager (DM) which is linked to time solver.